 Do you think the Grand Mosque is the country’s most spectacular building?
 Well, it’s starting to face some stiff competition from Qasr al Watan.
 Open to the public since March 2019, tours of the Palace run daily, as well as general admission to see one of the world’s most spectacular, and certainly most expensive buildings.

 It’s not ultra kid-friendly as you do need to keep quiet and act with refinement, but definitely one worth checking out for your bucket list.
-You can pre-book private tours or simply buy tickets at the gate (extra to join the public tours – very informative but only if you have kids that can pay attention).
+You can pre-book private tours or simply buy tickets at the gate.
+They now have headset tours designed especially for the younger audience to keep them engaged.

 Ok, again it’s not THE most kid-friendly place in Abu Dhabi.
 But if it’s been on your bucket list forever, summer is the time to get down to Saadiyat Island and check it out while there are fewer tourists about – and now all children under 18 go free with an adult!

 As well as taking a stunning journey through the history of humanity, the museum itself is a beautiful masterpiece and you don’t want to rush the experience.
 However, it might be a good incentive for children to know that there is a kids’ museum at the end, small but entertaining, as well as admiring the domed roof.
 In cooler months kayaking beneath the Louvre roof is now also an option.

 There are plenty more touristy ideas in Abu Dhabi including the Sheikh Zayed Grand Mosque and Qasr al Hosn this is just our selection of those that work best during the hot summer days.

 Other indoor ideas in Abu Dhabi with Kids